KoxyG/WID-GITTHUB-CLASS/README.md

 # WID-GITTHUB-CLASS

 # Hello from women in defi community.
+# Hi ladies

 .env